mehshan/tcs/Introduction.to.the.Theory.of.Computation.3e/README.md

 ## To Do List

-- [ ] Chapter name is misspelled.
+- [ ] Chapter name is misspelled
+- [ ] Problem 1.38 - redo the all-NFA proof
-- [ ] Problem 1.43 proof by construction.
+- [ ] Problem 1.43 - proof by construction
+- [ ] Problem 1.45 - typeset
 - [ ] Problem 1.51 part 3 - Same dummy variable (z) used twice in application of the definition.
 Better use different variables and then show that dummy renaming is possible..?